jmpsec/osctrl-docs/content/usage/osctrl-cli/settings/_index.md

    osctrl-cli settings command [command options] [arguments...]

 COMMANDS:
-     add, a     Add a new settings value update, u  Update a configuration value
-     delete, d  Delete an existing configuration value show, s    Show all configuration values
+   add, a     Add a new settings value update, u  Update a configuration value delete, d  Delete an existing configuration value show, s    Show all configuration values help, h    Shows a list of commands or help for one command

 OPTIONS:
    --help, -h  show help